Looking for the best Rome food tours, with honest, firsthand reviews? Youâre in the right place.

 Just when we thought the night couldnât get any better, Roberta had one more surprise up her sleeve: a final stop at this hidden restaurant inside the actual ruins of the Theatre of Pompey.

-We sat down to a full Roman dinner, loaded with comforting pasta dishes and local favorites.
+We sat down to a full Roman dinner, loaded with comforting pasta dishes and local favourites.
 Every bite was better than the last, and by the end, we were wishing the night could go on forever.

 First up was tiramisĂč from one of the best spots in Romeâand honestly, it spoiled all other tiramisĂč for us.
 It was the perfect sweet finish to the evening.